Coronavirus and hearing loss

 Depression and anxiety have been on the rise since the beginning of the COVID-19 pandemic.
 General instability in many areas of life brought on by the coronavirus is responsible for this ongoing trend.
 It is so important to monitor loved ones in light of the challenges brought on by the coronavirus.
-The signs of depression include fatigue, difficulty with decision-making, a sense of hopelessness, changes in sleeping patterns, restlessness, irritability, overeating or eating less, digestive issues, persistent anxiety, feeling numb, sadness, memory problems, and suicidal thoughts.
+The signs of depression can include many symptoms such as fatigue, difficulty with decision-making, and a sense of hopelessness.
+Other features include changes in sleeping patterns, restlessness, irritability, overeating or eating less, digestive issues, and persistent anxiety.
+A sense of feeling numb, sadness, memory problems, and suicidal thoughts are also common.

-Coronavirus has forced all of us to adapt to a very different reality which we never would have imagined a year ago.
+Coronavirus has forced all of us to adapt to a very different reality.
 We are finding out new information on a regular basis.
 This virus can impact lives not only during the illness but long after recovery.
 Knowledge is power and crucial to coming through this as intact as possible.
-Please wear a mask and contact your healthcare provider if you suspect that you or someone you love may have the virus.
+Please wear a mask and contact your healthcare provider if you suspect that you may have the virus.

 You may also be interested in…